cagelmi/integro-differential-equations-solver/README.md

 [Gelmi C. and H. Jorquera.
 IDSOLVER: A general purpose solver for nth-order integro-differential equations.](https://www.sciencedirect.com/science/article/abs/pii/S0010465513003093)

+THe PDF is also available in the repository.

 ## Content

 - IDSOLVER.M: Solver capable of solving integro-differential equations.